Garmin is undeniably at the head of the bunch when it comes to cycling GPS computers. We help you choose the best Garmin Edge for you

 It is also fully compatible with Garmin’s heart rate monitors, cadence and speed monitors, Vector power pedals and also Shimano Di2 electronic shifting.
 To further enhance your training and riding experience the Edge 1000 utilises Garmin’s Advanced Workout and Virtual Partner functions.

 You can customise the Edge 1000’s training pages with up to 10 data fields and use different activity profiles to allow for easy transitions when you switch your cycling activity, such as road, mountain biking or touring.

 One thing that really does make the Edge 1000 stand out from the crowd is its integrated light sensor.
 To improve the screen’s visibility the light sensor alters the screen’s brightness to reflect the changing light conditions.

 Further, the Edge 1000 links up to your smart phone meaning you can easily upload your rides to Garmin Connect Mobile and make sure you are kept up to date of any incoming calls and text messages.

 Strava Live means you can convert your smart phone into a GPS cycling computer.
 However, Garmin point out that unlike your smart phone the Edge 1000’s display is designed to work with gloves and in the rain.

-As you would expect with the flagship Edge, the Edge 1000 is compatible with the latest Garmin products, namely the Virb and the Varia ‘smart’ light and radar system.
+As you would expect with the flagship Edge, the Edge 1000 is compatible with the latest Garmin products, namely the Virb action camera and the Varia ‘smart’ light and radar system.